pymc-labs/pymc-marketing/README.md

 See the official [PyMC installation guide](https://www.pymc.io/projects/docs/en/latest/installation.html) if more detail is needed.

-Alternatively you can install from GitHub directly:
+For testing purposes, if you wish to install the `main` branch directly from GitHub:

 ```bash
 pip install git+https://github.com/pymc-labs/pymc-marketing.git